 KCFF’20 is shaping up to be four full days of the best Canadian films of the year plus parties, music, workshops, special events and guest appearances.

 We’re starting the party even earlier next year – KCFF will run Wednesday, March 11-Sunday, March 15, 2020.
 After all, we have a lot to celebrate: it’s our 20th anniversary!
-Full details and film programming will be announced at the end of January with passes and tickets going on sale a few days later.
+Full details and film programming will be announced at our Launch Party on February 2 with passes and tickets going on sale February 4.
 Stay tuned for details in the months leading up!

 Our generous sponsors offer great Festival rates at various hotels!
 Details will be available later this year.